 Jeanelle Harrison – Administrative Assistant

 Recent Blog Posts

-Seasoning firewood is an important step in maintaining your chimney properly.
+Learning how to season firewood is an important step in maintaining your chimney properly.
 If the wood is wet, for instance, it is going to produce more dangerous creosote.
 Creosote, of course, is a leading cause of chimney fires, and must be removed regularly.
-You will also lose...
+You...

 Birds in the Chimney?
 What Do I Do?!!

 SPRING IS HERE!Birds chirping is one of the hallmarks of Spring and usually a wonderful thing to hear.
 It is less wonderful when you hear those sound coming from your fireplace!We have gotten some calls lately about strange noises coming from chimneys, and...